keim/jQuerySelectorAll/README.md

 #jQuerySelectorAll

-jQuerySelectorAll is a wrapper of querySelectorAll with jquery style, and some small tools for css sequence.
+jQuerySelectorAll is a wrapper of querySelectorAll with jquery style, and some good small tools for css modification sequence.
 *THIS IS REALY FAR FROM JQUERY and THERE AER NO COMPATIBILITIES.*

 ###jQuerySelectorAll supports following methods in 4kB code(uncompressed).